 SIO2PC (AtariAge user classics, $60) and use it with APE Windows application (SIO2PC USB/RS232 version) or SIO2OSX Mac application (SIO2PC RS232 version)

-SIO2PC-USB (AtariAge user sloopy, $30-45) and use it with AspeQt Windows application
+SIO2PC-USB (AtariAge user lotharek, Euro 16.67) and use it with AspeQt or RespeQt applications

-With APE you can emulate not only disk drives but printers and modems too.
+With APE Windows application you can emulate not only disk drives but printers and modems too.

 AtariAge user Pigula (Euro 40 without case and SIO cable/connector)

 AtariAge user santosp (Euro 60 with case and SIO2PC) OUT OF STOCK

 If you care about aesthetics, AtariAge user flashjazzcat can insert an SIO2SD into a 1064 (to match XL design) or an XM301 (to match XE design) case or inside the computer.

 - SDrive - SDrive-MAX:

 AtariAge user alsp ($50 with case)